NVIDIA/hpc-container-maker/RECIPES.md

   bundled with the PGI compiler will be installed.
 The default value is False.

-- `system_cuda`: Boolean flag to specify whether the PGI compiler should use the system CUDA.
-If False, the version(s) of CUDA bundled with the PGI compiler will be installed.
-The default value is False.

 - `tarball`: Path to the PGI compiler tarball relative to the local build context.
 The default value is empty.
 If this is defined, the tarball in the local build context will be used rather than